mozilla/uniffi-rs/docs/manual/src/proc_macro/index.md

 their definition.
 Opaque objects (`interface` in UDL) can always be used regardless of whether they are defined in UDL and / or via derive macro; they just need to be put inside an `Arc` as always.

+User-defined types also have to be (re-)exported from a module called `uniffi_types` at the crate root.
+This is required to ensure that a given type name always means the same thing across all uses of `#[uniffi::export]` across the whole module tree.

 ## The `uniffi::Record` derive

 The `Record` derive macro exposes a `struct` with named fields over FFI.
 All types that are